 At the top, we have the menu and tool bars.
-The central are is the editor window where the working file will be displayed, and at its bottom opens the logging window during model execution.
-The window on the left is the project navigation and command history, and the right window contains the debugger and Xpress Insight panes.
-You may configure the windows displayed via the Window menu.
+The central area is the editor window where the working file is displayed.
+A logging window is displayed during model execution below the editor.
+The window on the left is the project navigation and command history, and the right window contains the Modules, Debugger and Xpress Insight panes.
+You may configure which windows are displayed via the Window menu.

-To create a new model file select $File \gg New \gg Mosel$ file or alternatively, double click on the template file model.mos in the directory listing on the left to open it in the central editor window.
-Select $File \gg$

-Save As... and enter foliolp.mos as the name of the new file.
+To create a new model file select File \gg New \gg Mosel File.

+Alternatively, double click on the template file model.mos in the directory listing on the left to open it in the central editor window.
+Select File \gg Save As... and enter foliolp.mos as the name of the new file.
 Click Save to confirm your choice.

 The central window of Workbench is now ready for you to enter the model into the displayed model input template.